Counseling and Psychological Services (CAPS) is integrated with Student Health Services,

 providing in person and virtual services.
 We serve students and offer counseling, crisis support, mental health assessment, education, prevention, outreach, community referrals, as well as consultation for faculty and staff.
 CAPS provides assistance to students experiencing a range of concerns, including personal, academic, interpersonal/relationship, family, social, and other

-telehealth appointments after 5pm may also be available.
-We have a daily drop-in
+8:30am-5pm.
+Evening telehealth appointments after 5pm may also be available.
+Counseling

-Drop-in Hour: Weekdays (except Wednesdays) from 2-3pm in the Student Health Center
+Drop-in Hour: Weekdays from 2-3pm in the Student Health Center.
+No scheduled appointment needed.

 After Hours Confidential Mental Health Support: (707) 654-1170 ext 1